 Even though I was lucky enough to know what I wanted to study, it still felt impossible to really know that it was the right choice.
 After all, how could I possibly know who I would be in university, let alone for the rest of my life?

 The choices they were asking us to make just felt so...permanent.

 Since then, I’ve realized that “life-altering” choices are something I’m going to be dealing with for a while.
-First it was picking UBC, but then it was applying to my major, and now it’s deciding what to do after I graduate.
+First it was picking UBC, then it was applying to my major.
+Later it was deciding which grad school I wanted to attend.
 These things can all be pretty daunting, even for the most secure, goal-oriented person (which, for the record, isn’t me).

 Here are 3 things to keep in mind when you’re facing a big decision: